voyagermesh/voyager/docs/user-guide/component/ingress/README.md

 ### Configurations Options
-AppsCode Ingress have some global configurations passed via the `annotaion` field of Ingress Metadata, and those configuration will be applicable on load balancer globally.
+AppsCode Ingress have some global configurations passed via the `annotaion` field of Ingress Metadata, and those configuration will be applicable on loadbalancer globally.
 Annotation keys and its actions are as follows:

 ```
 ingress.appscode.com/stickySession         = indicates the session affinity for the traffic, is set